 Presbyterians of the Past

 As he settled in Connecticut, Ross was made to feel at home by the kindness of some locals and he put his cobbling tools to use making shoes.
 At the time he immigrated there was not a Roman Catholic Church in New London, but he was befriended by some Christians—likely from a Congregational church, who told him of his need for Christ for redemption from sin.
 John embraced the gospel and shortly thereafter came to believe he was called to the ministry.
 The next step was formal education, but it would be a challenge because he continued to struggle financially.
 As would be the case for impoverished ministerial candidate Zelotes Holmes, Ross obtained funds for studies from a local women’s charity association.
-He attended Middlebury College in Vermont, established by Congregationalists, and then went on to study divinity at Princeton Seminary as a member of its second class.
+He attended Middlebury College in Vermont, which was established by Congregationalists, and then went on to study divinity at Princeton Seminary as a member of its second class.
 He completed the curriculum in 1816.

 From the printed Minutes of the General Assembly, it appears that in 1849 he was a member of the Presbytery of Muncie and continued to be a member until his death.… In 1849 he was Stated Supply at Burlington, Indiana, and in 1850 at Windsor, Ohio.
 After the latter year he is stated to be ”aged” and “infirm.”
 After leaving Richmond, Indiana, he resided successively near New Paris, Ohio; Milton, Connersville, Knightstown, Burlington, Muncie and Tipton, Indiana, most of the time with one or another of his children.
 He was one of the pioneers of the Presbyterian Church in Indiana.
 In labors he was abundant.
 As long as he could stand in the pulpit he was fond of preaching, and sometimes preached with considerable vigor long after he had passed his eightieth year.

-He lived to be one of the oldest, if not the oldest minister in the Presbyterian Church of his day and was for several years preceding his death was the oldest living alumnus of Princeton Seminary and the only survivor of its second class.
+He lived to be one of the oldest, if not the oldest minister in the Presbyterian Church of his day and was for several years preceding his death the oldest living alumnus of Princeton Seminary and the only survivor of its second class.
 He died in the home of one of his daughters in Tipton, Indiana, March 11, 1876.
 Emma had predeceased him April 9, 1855.
 John and Emma had nine children—John Henry, Harriet, Ann, Emma, Peter, Edward, Recca, Oliver, and William.
 His life had been a challenging one on the frontier, but he was remembered in his day as “Father Ross” because of his ministry to remote congregations in the land of Hoosiers and his importance to Indiana Presbyterianism.
 No publications by Ross could be located and it appears from the sources available that he did not attend the annual meetings of the PCUSA General Assembly.

 Barry Waugh